Configure a search service to connect using a managed identity

 Assign a role

-• Data reader permissions are needed for indexer data connections and for accessing a customer-managed key in Azure Key Vault.
+• Read permissions are needed for indexer data connections and for accessing a customer-managed key in Azure Key Vault.

-• Contributor (write) permissions are needed for AI enrichment features that use Azure Storage for hosting debug session data, enrichment caching, and long-term content storage in a knowledge store.
+• Write permissions are needed for AI enrichment features that use Azure Storage for hosting debug session data, enrichment caching, and long-term content storage in a knowledge store.

-1. Sign in to the Azure portal and find your Azure resource to which the search service must have access.
+1. Sign in to the Azure portal with your Azure account, and go to your Azure OpenAI resource.

 7. Select Review + assign.